Skip to main content

 -H "X-API-Key: sk_your_api_key"

-API keys have full read and write access to all resources in your organization.
+Each API key has full read and write access to all resources in your organization.
+There are no scoped or read-only keys at this time.

 Keep your API keys secret.
 Do not expose them in client-side code or commit them to version control.